sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_26_HalfAdderFullAdderQuiz/Quiz01.md

 **Description**

-a) If F = 0 and G = 1, the Output at H will be 1, as it is the output of OR gate.

-b) If F = 0 and G = 1, the Output at H will be 1, as it is the output of OR gate.

-c) If F = 0 and G = 1, the Output at H will be 1, as it is the output of OR gate.

-d) If F = 0 and G = 1, the Output at H will be 1, as it is the output of OR gate.
+If F = 0 and G = 1, the Output at H will be 1, as it is the output of OR gate.

 ---
 ---